Sparsh-Palkhiwala/Sparsh-Palkhiwala.github.io/README.md

 ### Software Engineering Intern @ Oxvi Respire Solutions | (May 2022 – July 2022)

-- Developed an Android app to plot real-time values from a prototype ventilator, with live data visualization.
+- Developed an Android app to plot real-time values from a prototype ventilator with live data visualization.
 - Integrated Firebase for real-time communication, enabling data transmission between the device and application.
 - Implemented communication protocols to embedded C components in the prototype for data exchange within a 5ms lag.

 ---

 ## Projects

+### Graph-based QA or Intelligent Traffic Analysis | (July 2022 - Dec 2022)
+- Extracted 70,000+ frames from traffic videos at 10 fps, enhancing usability and improving VQA system accuracy
+- Converted 10,000+ questions into GloVe word embeddings, improving the model’s NLP and question understanding capabilities for Scene Graph Generation

 ### Hate Speech Detection using NLP and AI | (Jan 2024 - Present)